 Quebrada de Humahuaca: Argentina’s Rainbow Valley

 The trip continues along route 40 reaching Purmamarca and its Cerro de Los Siete Colores (Seven Color Mountain) where we will spend the night.

 The Humahuaca Gorge (Quebrada de Huamaca) region which was made a UNESCO World Heritage Site in 2003 is a mixture of landscapes, history, and culture unique in the world.
-Inca towns, in the middle of the Puna, multicolored hills, music and traditional dishes awaits.
+Inca towns, in the middle of the Puna, multicolored hills, music, and traditional dishes await.